fChristenson/My-life-as-a-programmer/README.md

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?

 > Can you make a video about message queues?

-> Can you create the video about the deployment process of this MicroServices?

 > Can you make a video about [apollo-link-state](https://www.apollographql.com/docs/link/links/state.html)?